React's Three Phases: Complete Guide to Trigger, Render, and Commit

 The Three Phases

-Instead of updating the DOM on every render React is splitting the work into 3 phases: trigger, render and commit.
+In order to avoid updating the DOM on every render, React is splitting the work into 3 phases: trigger, render, and commit.
 The DOM updates are deferred to the last phase (the commit phase).

 1. Trigger Phase